mendix/MxPushNotifications/README.md

 Download your Apple Push Notification service SSL certificate and add it to your Keychain.

-This certificate needs to be converted into `.p12` format.
-If you don’t know how to do it, please refer to [this page]  (https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html).
+This certificate needs to be converted into the `.p12` format.
+If you don’t know how to do this, please refer to [this page]  (https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html).

-### Step 6 - Configure APNs on your application
+### Step 6 - Configure APNs in your application

-For the last step you need to configure the APNs setting within your application.
-This can be done by logging into your application as a user with Administrator role and opening the Apple Administration page that was set up in step 7 of the Implementation Guide.
+For the last step you need to configure APNs within your application.
+This can be done by logging into your application as a user with Administrator role and opening the Apple Administration page that was set up in [step 7](#step-7-set-up-the-administration-pages) of the Implementation Guide.

 For this purpose you need to:
 -	Add your Apple Push Notification service SSL certificate in `.p12` format
--	Add server url and port.
-For sandbox it is `gateway.sandbox.push.apple.com:2195` and `gateway.push.apple.com:2195` for production.
+-	Add the server url and port.
+This is `gateway.sandbox.push.apple.com:2195` for sandbox and `gateway.push.apple.com:2195` for production.
--	Add feedback url and port.
-For sandbox it is `feedback.sandbox.push.apple.com:2196` and `feedback.push.apple.com:2196` for production.
+-	Add the feedback url and port.
+This is `feedback.sandbox.push.apple.com:2196` for sandbox and `feedback.push.apple.com:2196` for production.

 ## Setting up Google Cloud Messaging Server

-In order to send google push notifications from this module you need to have set up a google account with google cloud messaging enabled.
+In order to send Google push notifications from this module you need to have set up a Google account with Google Cloud Messaging enabled.
-To do so follow these steps to get registered for Google cloud messaging and enter the details into the Mendix screens.
+To register for Google Cloud Messaging and configure the service in the app, you will need to perform the following steps.

-### Step 1 - Login to developers console
+### Step 1 - Log in to developers console

-Open up the Google [developers console] (https://console.developers.google.com) and login with your Google id.
+Open up the Google [developers console] (https://console.developers.google.com) and log in with your Google id.

 <img src="assets/images/gcm-step1.png"/>

 ### Step 2 - Create project